pw4rn3r/ECE382/notes/L15/index.md

 - MISO = SOMI
 - CLK = CLK

 TI's SPI subsystem also provides a Slave Transmit Enable (STE) bit - this reverses the typical functionality of SS.
-STE allows a slave to select from amongst multiple masters.  **Extra credit to the cadet who figures out the common use case for this.**
+STE allows a slave to select from amongst multiple masters.

-In the lab, we'll want standard SS functionality - so we'll configure SPI in a 3-pin mode and provide the SS via GPIO.

 Hardware support for SPI on MCUs is usually very flexible.
 There are configuration bits in the SPI control registers that can control all of these characteristics.
 This is because peripherals use a wide range of SPI configurations - it's critical that you read the datasheet for the SPI component you're trying to interface with and match its expectations.